milyges/OpenDyno/README.md

 OpenDyno
 ===
 Open dyno is a simple mobile car road dyno that measures power, torque, speed and other parameters in all vechicle types.
 It is licensed uder MIT license.
-OpenDyno uses 10Hz GPS module to measure speed, so installation in car is easy and fast.
+OpenDyno uses UBLOX M10N GPS module to measure speed (with 4Hz sampling), so installation in car is easy and fast.

 The project consists of a measurement module (board and microcontroller software written in C++ with Arduino library) and a computer application (written in C++ with QT library).
 Initially was developed and tested under Linux and QT6.